soumik9/task-netro-creative/README.md

 - [x] multer - upload file image
 - [x] http-status - for http code
 - [x] morgan - for logs in console which api hits
+- [x] express-mongo-sanitize -no sql injection santize
+- [x] xss-clean - remove xss attach which is remove any html code with body

 ## How you will run this application to your machine?